 Free match wallpapers have a design which is not intended to match when hanging, straight match wallpaper must be matched at the same height each time and offset match offsets the pattern on each strip by half the pattern’s height each time.

-Wallpaper in kitchens and bathrooms can add an instant style update.
-But we often fear wallpaper is not suitable for environments that are prone to humidity.
+Kitchen and bathrooms wallpaper ideas can add an instant style update, but we often fear wallpaper is not suitable for environments that are prone to humidity.
 It’s all about choosing a wallpaper designed specifically for use in damp and steamy conditions.
 Alex advises, ‘Look for papers with hard-wearing vinyl finishes, wipe clean surfaces and embossed detailing for looks that will last.’

-Wallpaper makes for a far cheaper alternative to tiling in both of these functional rooms.
+When done right it’s worth noting that wallpaper makes for a far cheaper alternative to tiling both of these functional rooms.

 ‘Most wallpapers come with a ‘washability’ rating, which goes from ‘spongeable’ to ‘highly scrubbable’,’ explains Alex.
 ‘Although most marks are easily wiped, it’s essential to check the rating before attempting to clean any blemishes.’

 It may sound like an off-the-wall idea, but wallpapered ceilings can look amazing!
-So much so that wallpapered ceilings is a hot new interior trend for 2020.
+So much so that wallpapered ceilings is a hot new interior trend right now.
 The use of patterned designs on ceilings is increasingly growing in popularity.
 Grab that extra roll!

 ‘The key to choosing the perfect ceiling wallpaper is to be bold,’ says Alex.
 ‘An abstract pattern on the ceiling can transform a room from ordinary to outstanding.’